nickhould/nickhould.github.io/_posts/2017-01-17-python-web-scraping-tutorial-for-craft-beers.md

 ## Ready for exploration

 We now have two clean datasets: `beers` and `breweries`.
 Each column has been cleaned up to respect the tidy principles.
+The code and the data for this post is available [here on Github](https://github.com/nickhould/craft-beers-dataset).
 We are now ready to start exploring those datasets.